New Park at Linden Avenue & Pine Avenue

 Will Pine Ave. be closed as part of this project?

-Circulation options are being explored, some of which include closing Pine Ave to through traffic.
-All options, if considered, will include circulation for emergency vehicles, trash pick up, and neighborhood egress.
+Circulation options were explored, some of which include closing Pine Ave to through traffic.
+All options took into consideration circulation for emergency vehicles, trash pick up, and neighborhood egress.

 Will there be a restroom facility at the park?